José Vicente Barbosa du Bocage

 José Vicente Barbosa du Bocage (2 May 1823 – 3 November 1907) was a Portuguese zoologist, politician, and professor.
 He served as a professor of zoology and director of the National Museum of Natural History and Science at the Polytechnic Institute of Lisbon.
 Bocage's scientific work led to the description of numerous species, particularly of Portugal and its overseas territories.

-Bocage held public offices, including Minister of the Navy and Oversea.
+Bocage held multiple public offices, including Minister of the Navy and Oversea.
 He was involved in colonial and geographical policy, co-founding the Lisbon Geographic Society and representing Portugal at the Berlin Conference, where he advocated for Portuguese claims in Africa.
 Several species have been named after him.

 Early life

 José Vicente Barbosa du Bocage was born on May 2, 1823, in Funchal, Portugal, into the Du Bocage family of French descendancy.
 His father, João José Barbosa du Bocage, was a cadet in the army and emigrated to Brazil in 1830 due to his opposition to the absolutist regime of King Miguel I of Portugal.
 The family reunited in Rio de Janeiro, where Bocage's maternal uncle, José Ferreira Pestana, had established a school where both his parents taught.
 Following the triumph of the liberal cause in 1834, the family returned to Funchal, where João José served as a customs officer.

 In 1839, Bocage enrolled at the University of Coimbra, initially studying mathematics and later pursuing medicine.
 He graduated in 1846 with a bachelor's degree in medicine.
 During the Little Civil War, he joined the academic battalion, supporting the liberal cause.
 After the war, he established a medical practice in Lisbon and was appointed to the Hospital de São José.
 That same year, he married Teresa Roma, with whom he had one son, Carlos Roma du Bocage.